openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```
 /*
- * Call OS to reserve region for EAUG, immediately or on-demand
+ * Call OS to reserve region for EAUG, immediately or on-demand.
  *
  * @param[in] addr desired page aligned start address, NULL if no desired address
  * @param[in] length size of the region in multiples of page size in bytes
  * @param[in] flags a bitwise OR of flags describing committing mode, committing
  *                     order, address preference, page type.
 The untrusted side
  *    implementation should always invoke mmap syscall with MAP_SHARED|MAP_FIXED_NOREPLACE, and
  *    translate following additional bits to proper parameters invoking mmap or other SGX specific